 Suffering from the flu is much more severe than suffering from a common cold.
 In addition to a cough, sore throat, and runny or stuffy nose, flu symptoms may include fever and chills, headache, body aches, vomiting, or diarrhea.

 Curing the Flu

 Rest and fluids are highly recommended for anyone suffering from the flu.
 Many people think the flu can be cured using antibiotics.
-This belief is incorrect since the flu is caused by a virus and not bacteria.
+However, this belief is incorrect since the flu is caused by a virus, not bacteria.
 Therefore, antibiotics will not fight the disease.
-Anti-viral drugs such as Tamiflu®, Relenza®, and Rapivab® can be effective treatments if they are started within two days of getting sick.
+Antiviral drugs such as Tamiflu®, Relenza®, and Rapivab® can be effective treatments if they are started within two days of getting sick.

-Proper hand washing is the most important step you can take towards preventing the spread of infection.
+Proper handwashing is the most important step you can take towards preventing the spread of infection.
 Not sure how to properly wash your hands?
 Follow the best practices below:

-In addition to washing your hands whenever they appear to be visibly dirty, it is important to remember to always wash your hands:
+In addition to washing your hands whenever they’re visibly dirty, it’s important to remember to always wash your hands:

 - At the start of work as well as throughout your shift

-- After using the restroom, assisting with toileting, or changing incontinence products
+- After using the restroom, assisting with toileting, or using incontinence products

 - Before preparing or serving food

 - After wiping your nose, sneezing, or touching your face